vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 * For details about Vedic antiquity, see Ancient Indian Chronology by P. C. Sengupta.

 + It appears that Max Mūller has been a bit dogmatic in his opinion.
 Shortly after his death the names of the Vedic gode, Indra, Varuna, Mitra and the Nāśatyas in their Rg-Vedic forms were discovered in the Hittite clay tablets discovered at Boghaz Kuei in Asia Minor.
 They have been assigned to about 1450 B.C.
-More evidences about the Vedic Aryans were discovered in the excavations in the Sarasvati valley now being undertaken by the Archaelogical Dept. of the Govt. of India.
+More evidences about the Vedic Aryans were discovered in the excavations in the Sarasvatī valley now being undertaken by the Archaelogical Dept. of the Govt. of India.
 Further, fresh evidences are expected also in the archaelogical work undertaken in Afghanistan, Iran and Central Asia.

 216